“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 “Ultimate doesn’t build character, it reveals it.”

 In 2013, as a founding partner, the Toronto Ultimate Club presented Canada’s first semi-professional ultimate team, the Toronto Rush, to the American Ultimate Disc League (AUDL).
-They ended their season undefeated 18-0 and won the AUDL Championships.
-In 2014, the Montreal Royal join the league and in 2015, AUDL added the Ottawa Outlaws.
+They ended their season undefeated, 18-0, and won the AUDL Championships.
+In 2014, the Montreal Royal joined the league.
+In 2015, AUDL added the Ottawa Outlaws.

 Ultimate has become one of today’s fastest-growing sports.
 In 2015, the International Olympic Committee (IOC) granted full recognition to the World Flying Disc Federation (WFDF) for flying disc sports, including ultimate.
 It is widely believed that ultimate will become as popular as soccer, for many of the same reasons soccer is the world’s most popular sport.